Ran-n/m3di4/README.md

 - [ ] Automatically update the subs of the Telegram ShareSites.
 - [ ] Dont only show name on groups since it can be null and number is more important anyways.
 - [ ] Make less confusing what part of input you are in when a subinput is opened (insert media group of newly created media)
+- [ ] Add authors (this is tricky because it would also imply, if done correctly, to add attributions).